Thinking about starting an online business? You’re not alone.

 What you need: Writing skills, SEO knowledge, clients, word processing software

-How much it costs to start: Free to $100 (basic software, initial outreach)
+How much it costs: Free to $100 (basic software, initial outreach)

 How much you can earn: $500–$5,000 monthly depending on client base and content specialization